theopenconversationkit/tock/bot/connector-messenger/README.md

 You need to set a different path for each connector configuration ( there is an unique constraint restriction ).

 When subscribing to the messenger facebook, just use one of these connector paths.
 Other bots will work automatically.

+## Proxy authentication

+TOCK uses the default proxy selector for calls to the Messenger API.
+If the bot is deployed behind an HTTP proxy that requires authentication to perform these calls, you will need to set credentials in the form of the `tock_proxy_user` and `tock_proxy_password` properties (only Basic auth is supported).
+These properties can be set either as Java system properties or as environment variables.